monkoose/nvlime/README.md

 ## Current State

-Nvlime is currently in beta state.
+Nvlime is currently in beta state and in active development.
+So expect some changes to configuration, UI or behavior.
 MREPLs currently do not work.
 Please beware of bugs, and file an issue if you find anything weird/unexpected.

 ## Dependencies